 The Quaich bar’s collection which was contributed to by renowned whisky and spirits writer, Dave Broom; author of The World Atlas of Whisky and Whisky: The Manual.
 It is not only significant in size, but also one of the most interesting in terms of profile.
 It has sought out the most unique and rare whiskies, some of which are exclusive to the Craigellachie and all of which can be sampled by the glass.

-Kieran Walsh and Lyndsey Gray, our bartenders at the Quaich, are recognised experts in the world of whisky.
-They are as happy to educate beginners, as they are to guide connoisseurs to new discoveries.
-They create our best whisky cocktails in the hotel – from Sours, Manhattans to a proper Old Fashioned.
+Lyndsey Gray, the manager at the Quaich, is a recognised expert in the world of whisky.
+Lyndsey is as happy to educate beginners, as she is to guide connoisseurs to new discoveries.
+Lyndsey creates our best whisky cocktails in the hotel – from Sours, Manhattans to a proper Old Fashioned.
 Whilst the Quaich is the authority on single malt whiskies, we recognise that taste is subjective.
 Our bartenders will help you to drink whisky in the way that suits your individual palate whether it be alone, with water, ice or in a classic cocktail.

 All furniture in the Quaich has been handcrafted by British craftsmen, Soane.
 The bar itself is lined with a silver band, designed by the iconic jeweler Stephen Webster and produced by Hamilton & Inches, Silversmith’s to Her Majesty the Queen.

 Quaich: is a traditional, shallow and two-handled Scottish cup renowned for the drinking of whisky.
 The word means ‘cup of friendship’ and is derived from the Gaelic word ‘cuach’ meaning cup.
 It is used to toast special occasions such as arrivals, departures and weddings and can be offered as a special gift.
 In 1589, King James VI of Scotland gave Anne of Denmark a quaich as a wedding gift.